hylandtechoutreach/coding-activities/BuildingAWebsiteLessonPlan.md

 There is one slide that involves a demo - for this slide, follow the instructions to open any page on Wikipedia and view the page source.
 Ask the students for a movie, or TV show, or anything else.

-In general, the presentation should be as interactive as possible, and you should try to ask questions as often as you can.
+In general, the presentation should be as interactive as possible, and you should ask questions as often as you can.

 ### The Last Slide: Lead Into The Code-Along
 The instructions on the last slide show students how to prepare for the code-along.
 Log-in credentials will be different for each room, so be sure to write the username and password on the whiteboard.